Two Causally Related Needles in a Video Haystack: : Dataset Construction

 \subsection{Causal Relationships Extraction}

-We employ an LLM to extract causal relationships from narration by combining global and local event graphs, based on an event graph extraction method \citep{Sun2023EventCI}.
+We employ a Large Language Model (LLM) to extract causal relationships from narration by combining global and local event graphs, based on an event graph extraction method \citep{Sun2023EventCI}.
 Each event (a narration sentence) is represented as a node, and causal relationships as directed edges.
 The global graph is extracted from the complete narration of a video.
 The graph captures long-range causal relationships but may be incomplete, because LLM often overlook sentences in the middle section of a long context \citep{liu-etal-2024-lost}.
 To address this, we introduce a sliding-window approach that extracts local graphs from 15-sentence segments with a 5-sentence stride.
 These local graphs capture more detailed causal relationships with a shorter range.
 We merge the global and local graphs to obtain comprehensive and long-range causal relationships.
 To avoid superficial causal relationships resulting from temporal adjacency, we retain only those where the cause and effect are separated by at least three events.
-In \shortname{}, the distance between cause and effect events ranges from 3 to 21.
-Appendix Sec. \ref{app:stat} has more details.
+In \shortname{}, the distance between cause and effect events ranges from 3 to 21 events.
+Appendix Sec. \ref{app:stat} and \ref{app: merge} contain more details.
+The prompt used is shown in Appendix Fig. \ref{fig: causal_extraction}.